jsnuggle/dotvim/README.md

 vimfiles
 ========
-This is the vim configuration I use daily.
-It's mostly for use with vim 7.3 and tmux.
+This is the vim configuration I use daily, based on Vim 7.3 inside of a tmux session.
+It is heavily skewed towards PHP development, since that's what I spend the majority of my time doing.

-This setup steals heavily from [DeMarko](https://github.com/DeMarko/dotvim).
+I steal heavily from [DeMarko](https://github.com/DeMarko/dotvim).
 Thanks dude.

-I recommend looking at [this guide](http://vimcasts.org/episodes/synchronizing-plugins-with-git-submodules-and-pathogen/) if you're getting started or trying to clone my files and not having any luck.
+If you're just getting started, you might want to read more about how Pathogen works.
+I recommend looking at [this guide](http://vimcasts.org/episodes/synchronizing-plugins-with-git-submodules-and-pathogen/).

+I also found [this
+article](http://stevelosh.com/blog/2010/09/coming-home-to-vim/) to be very helpful.
+Take it or leave it.

 ### how to install ###
 this is the quickest way to install these files